rahulrao10/unscipted/README.md

 # unscipted
-A website featuring my very own blog related to my life
+A website featuring a blog on my very own life